krishaamer/green-filter-research/research/literature/sustainability.md

 -   @unepCOP15EndsLandmark2022: **The Convention on Biodiversity 2022
     (COP15) adopted the first global biodiversity framework to accompany climate goals.**

-### Ecosystem Services {#ecosystem-services}

--   @bousfieldCarbonPaymentsCan2022 reports there’s evidence paying
-    landowners for the ecosystem services their forests provide may reduce deforestation.
--   In Estonia, startups Arbonic and Single.Earth are trialing this approach in several forests.
--   @hanEmbeddingNaturebasedSolutions2022 identifies nature-based
-    solutions “land re-naturalization (such as afforestation and wetland restoration)”
--   @noriegaResearchTrendsEcosystem2018 attempts to quantify the
-    ecosystem services (ES) provided by insects.
-While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
-Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

 ### Deforestation {#deforestation}